Management advice after Patellar Dislocation

 - Following the advice is important and will speed up your recovery.

-Bend your ankles and push your knees down firmly against the bed.
+Pull your toes up and push your knee down firmly against the bed and hold for 5-10 seconds.

 Repeat 10 times.
-Increase reps as able to 30x
+Increase reps, aiming to get to 30.

-Exercise your injured leg by pulling your foot and toes up, tightening your thigh muscle and straightening the knee (knee cap on the cushion).
+Exercise your injured leg by pulling up your foot and toes, tightening your thigh muscle and straightening your knee (Keeping your knee on the cushion).

 Repeat 10 times.
-Increase reps as able to 30x
+Increase reps as able, aiming to get to 30.

 Repeat 10 times.
-Increase reps as able to 30x
+Increase reps as able, aiming to get to 30

 Lying on your back